Benchopt#

 How are performance curves constructed and the solvers stopped?

 One of benchopt’s goals is to evaluate the method’s performance with respect to its computational budget.
 Benchopt allows several strategies to vary the computational budget, that can be set on a per solver basis.
 It is also possible to set various stopping criterions to decide when to stop growing the computational budget, to avoid wasting resources.
-Visit the Performance curves page for more detail.
+Visit the Performance curves page for more details.

 How can I reuse code in a benchmark?